zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 0.08017934499912371
 ```

-After tweaking our implementation we have something like this:
+After replacing `Counter` by `list` the implementation looks like like this:

 ```python
 class Solution: